oracle-livelabs/database/datapump-x-platform-migration/04 - Prepare XTTS V4 SRC TRG/preparation XTTS.md

 ## Introduction

-In this lab, you will create the target PDB and a few additional objects.
+In this lab, you will unzip the XTTS V4 files on source/target and create the XTTS properties file required by the tool.

 Estimated Time: 15 minutes

 ### Objectives

-- Initialize a new target PDB.
+- Setup XTTS V4.

 ### Prerequisites

 This lab assumes you have:

 - Connected to the Hands On Lab
+- A terminal window open on source.
+- Another terminal window open on target

-## Task 1: Set the source database environment
+## Task 1: Source database terminal window

 Click on the Terminal icon to open a second session
 ![terminal](./images/Terminal.png " ")